illinois-ceesd/summer-reu-2021/0-physics.md

 ![](./img/isolator.gif)

 **Steady-State Phase**.
 Eventually the flow stabilizes into a series of standing waves.
-In practice, the steady state has slight fluctuations (as any real system will), but settles into something like this snapshot:
+In practice, the steady state has slight fluctuations (as any real system will), but settles into something like this snapshot.
+A well-designed inlet nozzle evens out many of the external flow inconsistencies.

 ![](./img/isolator-ss.png)